veronica-f-reyes/individual-project/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20H_a): There is a difference between number of runs batted in in a winning game  and the overall average.

-FINDING: We reject the hypothesis that winning is not related to number of runs batted in a game
+`FINDING`: We reject the hypothesis that winning is not related to number of runs batted in a game

 ### Hypothesis 5: Is winning related to the number of total appearances at the plate by a player in the game?